jbedo/static-nix/README.md

 are patches for:

-1. Disable sqlite WAL: on networked systems with shared storage WAL does not work; disabling is an attempt to reduce possible corruption from invoking Nix on multiple nodes simultaniously.
-This does reduce concurrency.
-2. Disable fallocate and luster xattr removal: Luster filesystems do not support fallocate and have unremovable extended attributes.
+1. Disable fallocate and luster xattr removal: Luster filesystems do not support fallocate and have unremovable extended attributes.
-3. Expand CA certificate search path: CentOS among others store the CA bundle at a different location to the default fallback paths.
+2. Expand CA certificate search path: CentOS among others store the CA bundle at a different location to the default fallback paths.
-4. Make final binary relocatable: paths are searched relative to the Nix binary allowing the executable to be relocated anywhere.
+3. Make final binary relocatable: paths are searched relative to the Nix binary allowing the executable to be relocated anywhere.
-5. Handle large file hash rewriting on disk rather than memory to allow large store objects.
+4. Handle large file hash rewriting on disk rather than memory to allow large store objects.
 This currently relies on mmap and so only works on platforms supporting it.